Piratbyran Co-Founder Says Stop DDoSing Polish Sites 140

 "I was thinking of stealing your car next Saturday, but since you've been hitting me in the face with a Louisville slugger, I'm gonna steal your car this Thursday"

 The only people I know who think that way are thugs and gangsters.
 I think the attacks need to double in strength and breadth, and for the Polish people to take their protests to the streets.
-Swarm those government offices and scare the bejeezus out of those smug bast
+Swarm those government offices and scare the bejeezus out of those smug bastards.

 Why stop?

 Because attacks like this make the opponents of ACTA look like something in between children having a tantrum and bullies trying to force their will on everyone.
 Yes, there are people who think these hackers are heroes of virtue - just like there are those who will cheer on the freedom-fighters who loot shops during protest marches.
 Most people, though, expect opposition to political decisions to be shown by words not by vandalism.
-If you want to show how sensible your position is it helps if your
+If you want to show how sensible your position is it helps if your supporters seem like reasonable and constructive people, not destructive hard-liners.

 And?
 (Score:2)